osisoft/PI-Adapter/V1/Adapter administration/Health.md

 | **ValidateEndpointCertificate** | Optional                            | bool      | Used to disable verification of destination security certificate.
 Use for testing only with self-signed certificates; OSIsoft recommends setting this to true in production environments.
 Defaults to true. |

 ## Available Health Data
 Each individual adapter data component produces a few different pieces of health data.
-These are as follows.
+Dynamic data is sent every minute to configured health endpoints.

 ### Device Status
 The device status indicates the health of this component and whether or not it is currently communicating properly with the data source.
 This time-series data is stored within a PI point or OCS stream, depending on the endpoint type.
 During healthy steady-state operation, a value of "Good" is expected.